All businesses need insurance, but how much and what type depends

 exaggerate an injury, or prolong collection of benefits in another way.

-If you suspect an employee may be committing fraud, you can help your
+If you suspect an employee may be committing fraud, report the issue to

-to your insurance company or the Idaho Industrial Commission.
-For information on
+your insurance company or the Idaho Industrial Commission.
+For

-workers comp fraud and how to minimize occurrences or detect it, visit
+information on workers comp fraud and how to minimize occurrences or

 Idaho Industrial Commission offices are located